-- 1. Torque turn monitoring is required for assessing a proper make-up of ULTRA[TM] connections except for BPN and TORQ[®] DQW[TM]. - 2.
+- 1. Torque turn monitoring is required for assessing a proper make-up of IPSCO connections except for BPN and TORQ[®] DQW[®]. - 2.
 Torque turn equipment provides evidence and enables the verification and recording of each connection make-up.
 It also aids in the recognition of any issues that may take place during the running of tubing or casing. - 3.
 The initial turns of the makeup will have low torque due to thread interference starting to build up.
 The torque will increase at a faster rate when the seal engages.
 The torque will spike quickly when the torque shoulder is engaged causing the final torque to be reached. - 4.
 Each connection will have a different graph and final make-up torque.
 The final make-up torque should be between the minimum and maximum make-up torque specified on the connection data sheet. - 5.
 Different graphs are obtained due to threading tolerances, material properties, thread compound and other variables. - 6.
 The graph requires showing the last section of the thread interference, transition to seal interference, torque shoulder and final torque. - 7.
 A torque shoulder must be clearly visible for proper make-up. - 8.
 The torque shoulder must be properly marked in the graph from proper calculation of delta turn and delta torque. - 9.
 The operator must confirm the correct placement of the torque shoulder marking if the torque turn system uses automatic shoulder detection. - 10.
-If any graph does not meet the requirements specified in the Torque Shoulder section of the ULTRA[TM] RECOMMENDED FIELD PRACTICES section starting on page 29, the connection should be broken out, cleaned and inspected prior to a further make-up attempt.
+If any graph does not meet the acceptance criteria for the specific connection, the joint should be broken out, cleaned and inspected prior to a further make-up attempt.

-- 11. The torque turn graph should provide the well name, connection name, size, weight, material grade, date, time, joint number, RPM, total turns, delta turn, shoulder torque, final torque and delta torque. - 12.
-The delta turn is defined as the amount of turns past the torque shoulder contact. - 13.
+11. The torque turn graph should provide the well name, connection name, size, weight, material grade, date, time, joint number, RPM, total turns, delta turn, shoulder torque, final torque and delta torque.

+- 12. The delta turn is defined as the amount of turns past the torque shoulder contact. - 13.
 The delta torque is defined as the amount of torque past the torque shoulder contact. - 14.
 The scale of the graph can cause the make-up graph to look different.
 If it is stretched, it will look like more turns were made.
 If it is shortened, it will look like fewer turns were made.

-15. In case of a re-run, each joint shall be labeled with the same tally number as the previous make-up attempt following by a hyphen or a period and the make-up attempt number to indicate that it is subsequent make-up of the same joint.

-16. Only competent personnel such as Field Service Technicians certified by Tenaris can validate acceptable torque turn graphs.
+- 15. In case of a re-run, each joint shall be labeled with the same tally number as the previous make-up attempt following by a hyphen or a period and the make-up attempt number to indicate that it is subsequent make-up of the same joint. - 16.
+Only competent personnel such as Field Service Technicians certified by Tenaris can validate acceptable torque turn graphs.